 - The Project Implementation Unit is within the National Recovery Program Bureau (NRPB).
-The Government has established the NRPB, the bureau responsible for the implementation of all recovery and resilience projects selected by Steering Committee of the Single Donor Trust Fund (SDTF) under the Sint Maarten National Recovery and Resilience Plan (NRRP). - The main responsibilities of the PIU at NRPB are summarized below.
+The Government has established the NRPB, and the NRPB is responsible for the implementation of recovery and resilience projects selected by Steering Committee of the Single Donor Trust Fund (SDTF) under the Sint Maarten National Recovery and Resilience Plan (NRRP). - The main responsibilities of the PIU at NRPB are summarized below.

-Main responsibilities of the NRPB: Project Management Financial Management PFI Eligibility Funds Disbursements Funds Tracking Audit Communication E&S Safeguards Compliance Procurement Verification Working with PFIs and MSMEs Addressing Grievances Citizen Engagement Accounting • Location: Sint Maarten.
-At least 3 full-time employees: Project Manager Portfolio and Accounting Officer Operations Officer(s) Additional staffing and expertise mobilized on a need basis for Procurement and Environmental & Social Safeguards
+Main responsibilities of the NRPB:

+- Project Management

+- Financial Management

+- PFI Eligibility

+- Funds Disbursements

+- Funds Tracking

+- Audit

+- Communication

+- E&S Safeguards Compliance

+- Procurement Verification

+- Working with PFIs and MSMEs

+- Addressing Grievances

+- Citizen Engagement

+- Accounting

+- Location: Sint Maarten.

-- The NRPB prepares and submits to the World Bank quarterly unaudited Interim Financial Reports (IFRs) and the annual financial statements, to be audited by an external audit firm that is acceptable to the World Bank.
-The NRPB will coordinate with other Trust Fund projects and with relevant ministries and conduct consultative and reporting functions. - The CBCS shall support the NRPB in the implementation of the Project through: (a) the provision of capacity building and advise to the Project Implementation Unit, and especially to the Portfolio and Accounting Officer. (b) the sharing of non-confidential information regarding financial intermediaries.
-C) the opening of accounts, executing of payment instructions and generating of account statements. - Project Consultants and Roles.
-The PIU will hire four to five team members. - The project has developed an internal Conflict of Interest Guide to minimize the notion and avoid cases of conflict of interest for the Enterprise Support Project within the NRPB.
+- The NRPB prepares and submits to the World Bank quarterly unaudited Interim Financial Reports

+(IFRs) and the annual financial statements, to be audited by an external audit firm that is

+acceptable to the World Bank.
+The NRPB will coordinate with other Trust Fund projects and with

+relevant ministries and conduct consultative and reporting functions.

+- The CBCS shall support the NRPB in the implementation of the Project through: (a) the provision of capacity building and advise to the Project Implementation Unit, and especially to the Portfolio

+and Accounting Officer.
+(B) The sharing of non-confidential information regarding financial intermediaries.
+C) The opening of accounts, executing of payment instructions and generating of account statements.

+Project Team Members and Roles.
+The PIU will hire four to five team members.
+The project has developed an internal Conflict of Interest Guide to minimize the notion and avoid cases of conflict of interest for the Enterprise Support Project within the NRPB.

-PIU Consultant Role Timing for Hiring NRPB (PM) M&E, communication, grievances in second line, coordination with CBCS, coordination of Component 2.
-The Project Manager will report, until further notice, to the Deputy Director of the Required before effectiveness Accounting Officer (PAO) all components).
-Responsible for project budgeting, financial reporting, and disbursements, maintaining a portfolio or loans and tracking payments and loan quality.
-Coordinate with OO and other relevant NRPB staff for on-site PFI review Coordinates with the Head of Financial Management Department of the NRPB for financial management matters and the annual audit for ESP. budgeting, financial reporting, and disbursements, maintaining a portfolio of all loans and tracking payments and loan quality.
-Coordinate with OO and other relevant NRPB staff for on-site PFI reviews.
-Coordinates with the Head of Financial Management Department of the NRPB for financial management matters and the annual audit for ESP.
-The PAO will report to the Project Manager Before disbursement of Component 1 NRPB Operations Officer (OO) Support MSMEs/PFIs with applications, E&S screening, basic procurement matters, check compliance of project with PFIs, addressing grievances where not personally involved.
-The Operations Officer will report to the Project Manager of ESP.
-Before disbursement of Component 1
+PIU Team Member Role Timing for Hiring NRPB Project Manager (PM) Project management, project reporting, M&E, communication, coordination with CBCS, coordination of Component 2.
+The Project Manager will report, until further notice, to the Deputy Director of the NRPB.
+NRPB Portfolio and Accounting Officer (PAO) Financial management and accounting (for all components).
+Responsible for project budgeting, financial reporting, and disbursements, maintaining a portfolio of all loans and tracking payments and loan quality.
+Coordinate with OOs and other relevant NRPB staff for on-site PFI reviews.
+Coordinates with the Head of Financial Management of the NRPB for financial management matters and the annual audit for ESP.
+Ex-post review of sample of MSME packages.
+Ensure that the Grant & Loan are used for their intended purposes.
+The PAO will report to the Project Manager of ESP.
+Before disbursement of Component 1 NRPB Operations Officers (OO) Support MSMEs/PFIs with applications, E&S screening, basic procurement matters, check compliance of project with PFIs.
+The Operations Officers will report to the Project Manager of ESP.
+First OO before disbursement of Component 1.
+Second one from July 2020 NRPB Junior Operations Officer Support to small businesses with loan/grant applications, Prepare and conduct eligibility verification, Log and provide support in monitoring applications.
+From March 2021